MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/access-token.md

 ## About

-- Create manually this at the Github **account** level, then and use for one or more repos.
+- Create manually this at the GitHub **account** level, then and use for one or more repos.
 - Uses
     - Can be used in actions
     - For other cases such as manual or automated REST requests, if you put it in your URL or enter as your password.
 The PAT is actually _necessary_ if you use two-factor authenticator or single sign-on (otherwise you have to enter those a number on the command-line).